DizkoDan/cyberjunx-chirpy-test/_posts/2008-10-04-lgdizko-if-we-do-anything-it.md

 ---
 id: 536
-title: '@lgdizko if we do anything, it...'
+title: '@lgdizko if we do anything, it'
 date: '2008-10-04T12:06:51-04:00'
 author: DizkoDan
 layout: post